 people are actually willing to buy zines

 At the beginning I said that I was worried that if I sold zines, nobody would buy them, and so nobody would learn from them, and that would be awful.
 Was that worry justified?
 Well, I actually have a little bit of data about this!!
-The only thing I use statistics for on this website is how many people download my zines (I run heap on https://jvns.ca/zines).
+The only thing I use statistics for on this website is how many people download my zines (I run heap on my zines page).
 Here are some stats:

 - my most-downloaded zine is “so you want to be a wizard” with 5,000 clicks